GrimStride/UCH-Notepad/README.md

 - Unzip the downloaded file in any folder.
 - Run uchnotepad.exe inside the extracted folder.
 - Use "Open Level" to edit a custom level file, or "Open ruleset" to edit a custom ruleset file.

+## Features

+- Automatic XML "beautifier".
+- 25 undos and redos (Might increase it if needed).
+- Level thumbnail displayer.

 ## FAQ
 - Q: The program is only giving me the option to save as a **LZMA Encoded File** in the **Save As...** dialog.